deeporiginbio/deeporigin-client/docs/how-to/managed-data/upload-data.md

         --database <database+_id>
     ```

-=== "Python client"
+=== "Python"

-    We can upload a file using

     ```py
     from deeporigin.managed_data import api
     api.upload_file("/path/to/file.fasta")
     ```

-    This uploads files to the "Staging Area" of Deep Origin
+    This will upload the file to the "Staging Area" of the Deep Origin
-    Data.
+    data hub.
 An example is shown below:

     ```json
     {